awwad/uptane/README.md

 >>> do.write_to_live()
 ```

-Perform this *in the Director Repository's window* to assign that Image file to vehicle 111, ECU 22222:
+Perform the following in the **Director repository's** window to assign that Image file to vehicle 111, ECU 22222:
 ```python
 >>> new_target_fname = filepath_in_repo = 'file5.txt'
 >>> ecu_serial = '22222'